Sargent's Purchase, New Hampshire: Geography

 The township is in the White Mountains of New Hampshire and includes the summit of Mount Washington, the highest mountain in New England, with an elevation of 6288 ft above sea level.
 Other notable summits within the purchase include Mount Monroe, at 5380 ft; Mount Isolation, at 4004 ft; and Stairs Mountain, at 3468 ft.
-The Appalachian Trail crosses the northwest part of the township, including the summit of Mount Washington, as well as the northeast corner of the township.
+The Appalachian Trail crosses the northwestern part of the township, including the summit of Mount Washington, as well as the northeastern corner of the township.

 According to the United States Census Bureau, the township has a total area of 67.0 km2, of which 0.02 sqkm, or 0.02%, are water.
-The Ammonoosuc River has its source on the west side of Mount Washington and drains the northwest corner of the township, part of the Connecticut River watershed.
-The northeast corner of the township, drained by the Peabody River, is part of the Androscoggin River watershed.
+The Ammonoosuc River has its source on the west side of Mount Washington and drains the northwestern corner of the township, part of the Connecticut River watershed.
+The northeastern corner of the township, drained by the Peabody River, is part of the Androscoggin River watershed.
 The remainder of the township is part of the Saco River watershed: the Dry River begins in Oakes Gulf on the south side of Mount Washington, while the Ellis River begins in Tuckerman Ravine on the east side of the mountain.
 The Rocky Branch, a third tributary of the Saco, drains the southern part of Sargent's Purchase.